yalimohammadi/yalimohammadi.github.io/_pages/about.md

  My research centers on learning and decision-making using network data.
 From a theoretical perspective, I integrate tools from applied probability, algorithms, and the theory of graph limits.
-On the practical front, I am inspired by addressing tangible real-world challenges in business operations, such as healthcare and economics, that can be modeled and analyzed using network data.
+On the practical front, I am inspired by addressing tangible real-world challenges in business operations, such as healthcare and online markets, that can be modeled and analyzed using network data.

 **I'm on the 2023-2024 job market.**